tsuzumi/collegram/README.md

 -press the "q" key on your keyboard to generate a new rythmic sequence

 ### TODO
--fine tune synthesis chain and parameter generation for a wide range of exotic percussion sounds -add snapshot system that can save set of sound and set of rythms independantly -add .wav export function
+-fine tune synthesis chain and parameter generation for a wide range of exotic percussion sounds.
+-add snapshot system that can save set of sound and set of rythms independantly.
+-add .wav export function.
--create a pleasing UI
+-create a pleasing UI.

 ### How do I get set up? ###
-node.js
+install node.js
 cd to your app folder
-npm install electron --save-dev npm install soundbank-reverb
+npm install electron --save-dev npm install soundbank-reverb npm start